brandonwilde/codenames/README.md

 4. Use an LLM to explain clues and guesses.

 5. Use an LLM to generate new WordNet-like relationships, and build a new WordNet graph (doesn't need to handle too many words - maybe 100).

+_Inspired by the board game Codenames, by Vlaada Chvátil and [this Medium article](https://towardsdatascience.com/hacking-codenames-with-glove-embeddings-0cf928af0858) by Zhiheng Jian._